Been there, done that and have the t-shirt to prove it.

 Would you agree that in order to make the best possible choices for your life, you need to have all the facts?
 Let's bust some myths so that you can get the facts you need to make informed daily choices.
 Just like compound interest, you want your days working for you, not against you.
 Haven't visited a nursing home lately?
 Don't ever want to?
-Let's talk about the foundation of Resilience.
+Let's talk about investing in sustainable resilience.

 Every great outcome starts with a clear vision of the place you absolutely have to get to.